How to change the Active Directory password hash method

 - Click Enabled > OK.

 Microsoft officially turned off LAN Manager with Windows Server 2008.
 However, it is still a point that is worth noting in environments still using legacy Windows versions due to compatibility with legacy applications and other reasons.
-You can read more about LM hash and how to disable it with the official Microsoft article here.
+You can read more about LM hash and how to disable it with the official Microsoft article.

-The easiest way to prevent storing an LM hash of your password is to enforce the use of passwords that are 15 characters long.
+The easiest way to prevent storing an LM hash of your password is to enforce the use of passwords that are at least 15 characters long.
 When 15 characters and longer passwords are chosen, Windows stores an LM hash value that can’t be used to authenticate an end-user.

 Finding weak or breached passwords is critically important